sansin5982/Genomics/chapters/DNA.md

 -   **Antiparallel Strands**: One strand runs **5’ to 3’**, and the other runs **3’ to 5’**.

+### Function of DNA

+-   **Stores Genetic Information**: Carries instructions for protein synthesis.
+-   **Replication**: Copies itself before cell division.
+-   **Mutation & Evolution**: Changes in DNA lead to genetic diversity.
+-   **Gene Expression**: Controls when and how genes are turned on or off.

+## Types of DNA

+DNA can be classified based on its structure, location, and function.

+### 1. Based on Structure

+DNA exists in **three main structural forms**:

+#### A-DNA (Right-Handed Helix)

+-   Found in dehydrated conditions.
+-   Shorter and wider than B-DNA.
+-   Rarely occurs in living cells.

+#### B-DNA (Right-Handed Helix)

+-   Most common form in living cells.
+-   Discovered by Watson and Crick.
+-   Has a major groove and minor groove for protein interactions.

+#### Z-DNA (Left-Handed Helix)

+-   Zigzag backbone structure.
+-   Found in regions of DNA undergoing transcription.
+-   May play a role in gene regulation.

+### 2. Based on Location in Cells

+DNA is found in different organelles:

+#### Nuclear DNA (nDNA)

+-   Located in the **nucleus** of eukaryotic cells.
+-   Inherited from both parents.
+-   Encodes most of the genetic information.

+#### Mitochondrial DNA (mtDNA)

+-   Found in mitochondria.
+-   Circular and maternally inherited.
+-   Plays a crucial role in energy production.

+#### Chloroplast DNA (cpDNA)

+-   Found in chloroplasts of plant cells. \*Encodes proteins for photosynthesis.

+### 3. Based on Function

+#### Coding DNA

+-   Contains genes that are transcribed into RNA.
+-   Only 1-2% of the human genome is coding DNA.

+#### Non-Coding DNA

+-   Does not code for proteins but has regulatory roles.
+-   Includes **introns, regulatory elements, and repetitive DNA**.

+### 4. Based on Organization in the Genome

+#### Single-Copy DNA

+-   Unique sequences that occur once in the genome.
+-   Includes protein-coding genes.

+#### Repetitive DNA

+-   Sequences repeated many times.
+-   Examples:
+    -   **Tandem repeats** (e.g., microsatellites, minisatellites).
+    -   **Interspersed repeats** (e.g., transposable elements).

+### References

+-   Watson, J. D., & Crick, F. H. (1953).
+Molecular structure of nucleic
+    acids: A structure for deoxyribose nucleic acid.
+Nature, 171(4356), 737-738.
+DOI: 10.1038/171737a0
+-   Alberts, B., Johnson, A., Lewis, J., Raff, M., Roberts, K., & Walter, P. (2002).
+Molecular Biology of the Cell.
+4th edition.
+New
+    York: Garland Science.
+-   Lodish, H., Berk, A., Zipursky, S. L., et al. (2000).
+Molecular Cell Biology.
+4th edition.
+W. H. Freeman.
+-   Brown, T. A. (2002).
+Genomes.
+2nd edition.
+Oxford: Wiley-Liss.

 [⬅ Back to Home](../index.md)